chainHero/heroes-service/README.md

 		return t.query(stub, args)
 	}

-	// If the argument given match any function, we return an error return shim.Error("Unknown action, check the first argument") }
+	/ If the arguments given don’t match any function, we return an error return shim.Error("Unknown action, check the first argument") }